lanceman2/quickstream/README.md

 ### Stability?

 Being currently in alpha, things can change.
-If you don't like the name of a function in the API, than now it the time to act.
+If you don't like the name of a function in the API, than now is the time to act.
 I'm not into making a lot of branches, but I encourage debate that makes the code better.